AI-Hypercomputer/xpk/README.md

     --tpu-type=v5litepod-16 \
     --cluster xpk-pw-test
     ```
     Executing the command above would provide the address of the proxy that the user job should connect to.
+Users would need to use kubectl port-forwarding to establish connection from the notebook/VM to the proxy.
-    Specify `JAX_PLATFORMS=proxy` and `JAX_BACKEND_TARGET=<proxy address from above>` and `import previewutilies` to establish this connection between the user's JAX code and the Pathways proxy.
+    Specify `JAX_PLATFORMS=proxy` and `JAX_BACKEND_TARGET=<proxy address from above>` and `import pathwaysutils` to establish this connection between the user's JAX code and the Pathways proxy.
 Execute Pathways workloads interactively on Vertex AI notebooks!

 ### Set `max-restarts` for production jobs